LeeHonggii/Nvidiaproject/video_editor/readme.txt

-Codes fodler for video editing library using OpenCV
+Codes folder for video editing library using OpenCV